Why Cooking is Self-Care

 I didn’t always love cooking.
 Like many people, I used to think of it as a chore, I’d try to take as many shortcuts as I possibly could to get around it.
 Cutting vegetables?
 Are you crazy, that will take me hours.
 Cooking from scratch?
 Only if it involves a box of pasta and sauce.
 Meal prepping?
 You’ve lost your darn mind.
 I truly thought of cooking as an annoying task and an added stress to my already busy day.
 I mean, why on earth do I want to cook for myself when my schedule is already so busy?
 I would much prefer to forgo taking the time to cook a proper meal and maximize my time laying on the couch eating a treat – that was my form of self-care, and it too often other people’s form of self-care too.
 But the truth of the matter is that watching TV or going for a pedicure are often bandaid solutions to self-care.

-The actual goal of self-care is to maximize your own health, and do it in a way that helps make things seem easier or less stressful.
+The actual goal of self-care is to maximize your own health and do it in a way that helps make things seem easier or less stressful.
 That can include anything from movement to good sleep, but to me, cooking is one of the most neglected.
 I am not suggesting that cooking is the only form of self-care nor the most important, but I certainly do think that it is up there.
-Do I think there is benefit to a massage as a form of self-care?
+Do I think there are benefits to a massage as a form of self-care?
 Absolutely.
 Do I think adding more to your already busy schedule and pushing cooking down your priority list is good self-care practice?
 No. When you are stressed and busy, adding things like a massage, a weekend away, or a pedicure are incredible – they are relaxing and they bring joy, but they become less of a form of self-care in they impede on some of the basic forms of self-care.
 Although these things might feel incredible in the moment, you can risk the chance of making your stress level (and therefore need for self-care) worse than it already is.

 Cooking Cares for you on all Levels